Lemerig language

 Lemerig is an Oceanic language spoken on Vanua Lava, in Vanuatu.

 The language is no longer actively spoken, having receded in favour of its neighbors, including Vera'a and possibly also Mwotlap or Vurës.
-The two remaining speakers live on the northern coast of the island.
+Two remaining speakers live on the northern coast of the island.

 Name

 The name Lemerig refers to a now abandoned village in northern Vanua Lava; it is spelled Lēmērig /lrz/ in the language of the same name.
 It reflects an earlier Proto-Torres-Banks form *lemeriɣi, where the *riɣi component likely means "small".

 Dialects

 Lemerig has sometimes been referred to using the names of its local varieties: Päk, Sasar, and Alo-Teqel.

 Judging from wordlists published by missionary and linguist Robert Codrington, these three varieties were very close to each other.
 The little differences there were went extinct during the 20th century.

 Phonology

 Lemerig has 11 phonemic vowels.
 These are all short monophthongs //i ɪ ɛ æ a œ ø ɒ̝ ɔ ʊ u//.